 While rental property with positive cash flow can reduce your financial worries, depending on rental income can be a very risky approach.
 This is another common pitfall of buying an investment property to rent out.

 There’s no guarantee that your rental property will always have tenants.
-Moreover, unexpected maintenance costs can affect your cash flow and make it hard for you to meet your mortgage payments.
+Moreover, unexpected maintenance costs can affect your cash flow and make it hard for you to meet your mortgage loan payments.
 Therefore, you should include these emergency expenses in your budget.
 Ideally, you should have cash reserves that can cover six months of expenses.

 5. Not Valuing the Property